 ISO/IEC 27001 standard, clause 4.3

+General Data Protection Regulation, Article 25

+EU-U.S. Privacy Shield Framework

+Inspired eLearning Master Service Agreement

 Definition of ISMS scope

 The organization needs to define the boundaries of its ISMS in order to decide which information it wants to protect.
 Such information will need to be protected no matter whether it is additionally stored, processed or transferred in or out of the ISMS scope.
 The fact that some information is available outside of the scope doesn't mean the security measures won't apply to it – this only means that the responsibility for applying the security measures will be transferred to a third party who manages that information.